tensorspace-team/tensorspace-converter/README.md

 * **Note**

 TensorSpace-Converter requires to run under Python 3.6, Node 11.3+, NPM 6.5+.
-If you have other pre-installed Python version in your local environment, we suggest you to create a new virtual environment.
+If you have other pre-installed Python version in your local environment, we suggest you to create a new fresh virtual environment.
 For example, the <a href="https://anaconda.org/anaconda/conda">conda</a> commands is like:
 ```shell
 $ conda create -n envname python=3.6
 $ source activate envname